Yihao-He/certified-temperature-reuse-of-sparse-teacher-caches/README.md

 The row tables contain generated-prompt identifiers and token positions, not prompt text.
 No model weights, credentials, or raw logits are included.
 The included data regenerate the reported analyses from those saved measurements; they do not rerun model inference.

-No reuse license has been assigned in this package.
-Add the authors' chosen license before public release.